 The program creates a directory for this new simulation.
 Inside this directory, another one named chains receives the files that will store the states of the chains, named chain_0.txt, chain_1.txt, etc. Other relevant files are equally named but stored in the folder current_states.
 These store only the last state of each chain, to allow fast resuming from where the chain stopped, without need to loading the entire chains.
-The chains start at points randomly sampled from the priors, unless --no-multi-start is given, in which case all chains start at the same point, with coordinates given by the default values of each parameter.
+All chains start at the same point, with coordinates given by the default values of each parameter, unless the option --multi-start is given, in which case they start at points randomly sampled from the priors.
 A good starting point may help to obtain convergence faster, besides eliminating the need for burn-in1.
 The name of the folder is the date-time of creation (in UTC), unless the option --sim-full-name MyFirstRun is used, then MyFirstRun will be the folder name.
 A custom label or tag can also be prepended with the --sim-tag my_label option, for example, the folder my_label-171110-173000.
 It will be stored within another folder with the same name of the .ini file, thus in this case LCDM/ MyFirstRun.
 The full path of the simulation will be displayed in the first line of the output.